 Lou Baty, president of SMART, the Secondary Materials and Recycled Textiles Association says:

-"Local governments need to capitalise on the positive environmental impact of clothing recycling programmes not only as it impacts greenhouse gases, but how it can also extend the lifecycles of landfills.
+"Local governments need to capitalise on the positive environmental impact of clothing recycling programmes not only as it impacts greenhouse gases, but how it can also extend the lifecycles of landfills."The message the public needs to hear is 'Donate, recycle, don't throw away' when it comes to their clothing and household textiles."

 The EPA would like to see textiles become a "top-of-mind" recyclable, in the same way that glass, plastic and paper are today.
 For that to happen, though, there will need to be infrastructure changes.
 Donating old, clean clothes is becoming easier, with clothes-bank hoppers outside many stores and supermarkets.
 But it still isn't as straightforward as dumping a washed can into the green bin.